General (scope, time limits)

 In the administrative phase of the procedure, free legal counselling and assistance is provided by NGOs through projects funded by the national Asylum, Migration and Integration Fund (AMIF) scheme and UNHCR Romania.
 The Romanian National Council for Refugees (CNRR) provides specialised legal counselling and assistance to all asylum seekers upon request in the 6 Regional Centres for Accommodation and Procedures for Asylum Seekers, through a project funded by the national Asylum, Migration and Integration Fund (AMIF) programme.
 CNRR’s legal counsellors have an office in the regional centres where they are available every weekday for 8 hours per day.

-The Ecumenical Association of Churches from Romania (AIDRom), one of the implementing NGOs, provides legal counselling to asylum seekers accommodated in their two Accommodation Centres, one in Timișoara, operating since August 2012 with a capacity of 15 places and one in Bucharest, working since 2015 with 18 places.
-They accommodate vulnerable persons, especially single mothers with children.
-The AIDRom centres in these cities are funded both by AMIF and by external donors.
-In addition, the legal counsellor of AIDRom also provides legal counselling and assistance in the IGI-DAI of Bucharest (Tudor Gociu).
+The Ecumenical Association of Churches from Romania (AIDRom), one of the implementing NGOs, provides legal counselling to asylum seekers accommodated in their two Accommodation Centres, one in Timișoara, operated since August 2012 with a capacity of 15 places and one in Bucharest, working since 2015 with 18 places.
+They accommodated vulnerable persons, especially single mothers with children.
+The AIDRom centres in these cities were funded both by AMIF and by external donors.
+In addition, the legal counsellor of AIDRom also provided legal counselling and assistance in the IGI-DAI of Bucharest (Tudor Gociu).
+As of December 2022, this project, including the accommodation spaces was no longer running.

 Legal assistance in appeals

-The Regional Court Baia Mare stated that in all asylum cases a lawyer paid through the state legal aid was appointed ex officio.[92]
-The legal counsellor of CNRR submitted only 1 application in 2021.[93]
+The Regional Court Baia Mare stated that in all asylum cases a lawyer paid through the state legal aid was appointed ex officio [133] and the Administrative County Court Maramureș reported nine applications, all admitted.
+The legal counsellor of CNRR submitted 52 applications in 2022.[134]

-The Regional court Radauti reported that in the 84 appeals registered in 2021, 25 applications for state legal aid were made and all were admitted.[94]
-CNRR reported only 14 applications made in Radauti in 2021.[95]
+The Regional court Rădăuţi reported that in the 60 appeals registered in 2022, seven applications for state legal aid were made and all were admitted.[135]
+CNRR reported 62 applications made in Rădăuţi in 2022.[136]

-As regards the applications for state legal aid at the level of the Administrative Country Courts, the number is even lower.
-The Administrative County Court Maramures reported 10 cases, the Administrative County Court Suceava reported 2, the Administrative County Court Timis 1 and at the the Administrative County Court Bucharest no applications were made, according to information provided by the courts.
-At the same time, the Administrative County Court Galati reported that a lawyer paid through state legal aid had been appointed ex officio.
+As regards the applications for state legal aid at the level of the Administrative Country Courts in 2022, the number is even lower.
+The Administrative County Court Maramureș reported 9 cases, the Administrative County Court Suceava reported 2, the Administrative County Court Timis 2 and at the Administrative County Court Bucharest one application, which was rejected as unfounded.
+The court refused to mention the reason, invoking the confidentiality of the asylum procedure.
+At the same time, the Administrative County Court Galati reported that a lawyer paid through state legal aid is always appointed ex officio.

 Bucharest: According to a lawyer, who is the head of the Judicial Assistance Service of the Bucharest Bar Association, lawyers paid through the state legal aid scheme are becoming more involved, with some of them requesting guidance from the head of the Judicial Assistance Service.
 The situation of lawyers paid through state legal aid was the same in 2021.
 Asylum cases, as with all cases, are electronically distributed to lawyers.
 There are always new lawyers appointed in asylum cases; some lawyers request advice from others with expertise.
 However, only a few lawyers have requested an adjournment of the hearing in order to prepare the case.
 The asylum seeker only meets the state legal aid lawyer at the court hearing and, as a consequence, they cannot prepare and discuss the details of the case.

-CNRR reported that they organised one training for lawyers in 2021.[101]
+CNRR reported that they organised two trainings for lawyers in 2022.[141]

 In Rădăuţi, the lawyers paid through the state legal aid scheme are not knowledgeable about asylum law.
-According to the JRS representative the attorneys paid through the state legal aid scheme do not contact or discuss the case with the asylum seekers.
+According to the legal counsellor the attorneys paid through the state legal aid scheme do not contact, discuss the case with the asylum seekers or even read the file.
 It was also reported that attorneys paid through state legal aid do not make any oral arguments during the court hearing, discuss with their clients or lodge onward appeals.
-This was still the case in 2021.
+This was still the case in 2022.

-CNRR reported that in 2021, there were cases in which asylum seekers stated that the legal assistance provided by ex officio lawyers was superficial.
-Asylum seekers claimed that lawyers had not discussed their case with them, or had not shown willingness to know thoroughly his/her situation.[102]
+CNRR reported that in 2022 as in 2021[142], there were cases in which asylum seekers stated that the legal assistance provided by ex officio lawyers was superficial.
+Asylum seekers claimed that lawyers had not discussed their case with them, or had not shown willingness to know thoroughly their situation.
+Also, in some cases, the ex officio lawyers did not take the necessary steps to lodge the onward appeal against the negative decision of the first instance court.[143]

 This issue still persists in practice.
 It was reported that the communication between lawyer and client is not facilitated in any way, and no interpreter is involved.
 There are situations where the lawyers lose contact with the asylum seeker, including due to delays between the lodging of the onward appeal and the communication of the reasoned decision of the Regional Court to the asylum seeker, which can reach two to three months.
 There are also situations when asylum seekers move out of the Regional Centre and do not know that they have to inform the court of their new address.
 Hence the decision is communicated at the old address without reaching the asylum seeker and, as a result, the onward appeal is not motivated in the timeframe prescribed by law and ends up being dismissed.
 Another issue reported by a lawyer is that lawyers do not follow the state of play of the proceedings and as a result they do not keep their clients reasonably informed about their case.